 It is no wonder gray continues to be wildly popular in interior kitchen design.
 Grays ability to play well with other colors across the color spectrum gives you endless decorating options.
-Gray can be sophisticated or serene, depending on the shade, and choosing the right gray for your kitchen walls will create the perfect backdrop to inspire the rest of your kitchen design.
+Gray can be sophisticated or serene, depending on the shade, and choosing the right grays for Pittsburgh kitchen walls will create the perfect backdrop to inspire the rest of your kitchen design.

 Light shades of gray are the most versatile in kitchen design and give you the freedom to create the mood you desire in your kitchen.
 For instance, light gray paired with beige trim and countertops will create a warm and inviting look.
 For a sophisticated look, use light gray with white cabinets and black countertops.

 Light gray is a good choice for kitchens that are short on windows and lack natural light, as light shades of gray give the kitchen an open and airy feel.
 Light shades of gray complement stainless steel, black, or neutral appliance colors well.

 If you love a traditional or country look in the kitchen, choose a medium gray for walls to add the perfect touch of old-fashioned charm to the room.
 Red is often a popular color in country or traditional style kitchens, and a medium gray is a perfect match for red.
 Whether you prefer a country-style rustic red or enjoy the boldness of fire engine red, medium gray walls are the perfect background palette to handle any shade of red you bring to the kitchen.

 Medium gray walls are also a great choice if you wish to use multiple shades of gray in the kitchen to form a cohesive look.
 Medium gray walls allow you to choose dark gray for cabinets or flooring and complete the look by using light gray for doors, windows, and trim.
 Another option is to pair medium gray walls with light gray cabinets and a dark gray countertop to create an eye-appealing gray palette in the kitchen.